STARS Bylaws

 Section 1.
 Authorization and Discontinuance.

-The Executive Committee or the membership of the Section may create or dissolve any standing, special, or ad hoc committee, as defined by the American Library Association Handbook.
+The Executive Committee may create or dissolve any standing, special, or ad hoc committee, as defined by the American Library Association Handbook of Organization.
 Standing committees shall exist until dissolved by action of the Section or the Executive Committee.
 Special and ad hoc committees shall continue to exist until their purpose is accomplished or the committee is dissolved by the Section or the Executive Committee.

 Section 2.
 Duties.

-The duties and name of a committee shall be determined at the time of its creation, subject to change as deemed necessary by the Executive Committee.
+The duties and name of a committee are determined at the time of its creation, subject to change as deemed necessary by the Executive Committee, in order to carry on the work of the Section.
+Committees meet regularly in order to fulfill their charge.

 a) Members.
-The Vice-Chair/Chair-Elect shall appoint those members of committees whose terms are to begin at the same time they assume the role of Chair.
-The Chair shall appoint members of committees formed during their term in office and shall make appointments to fill vacancies which may occur during their term of office.
-Each committee appointee shall be a member of the Section at the time of appointment or be appointed provisionally, contingent upon becoming a member at the next opportunity.
+The Section Vice-Chair/Chair-Elect appoints those members of committees whose terms are to begin at the same time they assume the role of Chair.
+The Section Chair appoints members of committees formed during their term in office and makes appointments to fill any vacancies which occur during their term of office.
+Each appointee must be a member of the Section at the time of appointment or be appointed provisionally, contingent upon becoming a Section member.

 Article VIII.
 Discussion Groups